MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 .. note::

-   Classpath ``*.list`` files are `standard Java properties file <https://en.wikipedia.org/wiki/.properties>`_ which are ``ISO-8859-1`` encoded (Latin-1).
+   Classpath ``*.list`` files are `standard Java properties files <https://en.wikipedia.org/wiki/.properties>`_ that are ``ISO-8859-1`` encoded (Latin-1).
-   If you need to refer a Java Symbol which contains a character out of this charset, you must declare the character using the ``\uHHHH`` notation where HHHH is the hexadecimal index of the character in the Unicode character set.
+   If you need to refer to a Java Symbol that contains a character out of this charset, you must declare the character using the ``\uHHHH`` notation where HHHH is the hexadecimal index of the character in the Unicode character set.

 .. _soar_clinit: